wp-plugins/customericare-livechat/readme.txt

 = Is it TCPA compliant live chat? =

 Yes.
 Plus you can add a legal form in pre-chat survey configuration.

-= Do you accept PayPal? =

-Yes we do, however only for the $29 life-time licence

 = Can you open the chat with a button? =